Below you will find a list of guidelines for a harmonious life that you can apply to prevent and dispose of toxic deposits.

 Advice for a harmonious lifestyle according to Ayurveda

 1. Protect yourself from diseases instead of treating them

 Diet and lifestyle are the key to reducing toxins and their adverse effects on the normal functions of the human body.

-Proper digestion and human metabolism require energy that is influenced by the sun, so keeping it in balance is extremely important.
-For this purpose, it is advisable to get up between 6:30 AM and 7:00 AM.
+Proper digestion and metabolism require energy that is influenced by the sun: so it is advisable to wake up between 6:30 and 7:00

 3. Drink “morning” water!